COVID-19

-Penn State Law’s Minority Mentor Program offers law students the opportunity to establish a mentoring relationship with both internal and external mentors who are professionals in the legal field.
+Penn State Law’s Minority Mentor Program offers law students in the J.D. program the opportunity to establish a mentoring relationship with both internal and external mentors who are professionals in the legal field.
 The Minority Mentor Program provides students with the support to help them achieve academic success and emotional well-being during law school and after entering the legal profession.

 Internal mentors are Penn State Law faculty and senior administrators.
 Our internal mentors live in State College and its surrounding areas.